 The Group generates and maintains a significant volume of liquid funds.
 An internal source of liquid funds for the Group is its main economic activity of its companies generating sufficient operational flows.
 Banks and other permanent counterparts represent external sources of funding.
 Group's liquidity could be significantly affected by USD exchange rate fluctuations with regard to our US dollar positions on the Russian market and market dynamics, if this rate deviates from our forecasts.
-Existing net items in Belarusian Roubles (BYR) and the hyperinflation in this market in 2011 represented another significant source of risk.
-To isolate any possible liquidity risk, the Group implements a system of alternative mechanisms of acts and prognoses, the final aim being to maintain good liquidity and, respectively, ability to finance its economic activities.
-This is supplemented by current monitoring of the maturities of assets and liabilities, control over cash outflows and ensuring their current balancing with inflows, including renegotiation of maturities and optimisation of debt structure, increase and internal restructuring of self-generated funds and their investment.
+Another big source of risk is the presence of net items in Belarusian Roubles (BYR) and the hyperinflation in this market.